PGP5 begins 16th Jan 2021

 A. PGP is specially designed for working professionals who are currently working in or aim to transition to jobs in the public policy space.
 An ideal candidate has a few years of work-experience and is passionate about learning public policy.

 Q. What are the entry requirements?

-A. An undergraduate degree in any discipline and a minimum work-experience of 2 years.
+A. An undergraduate degree in any discipline.

 Q. Can people without any work-experience apply for the PGP?

 A. No, one of the eligibility criteria to apply for the PGP is to have at least two years of work-experience in any field.

 A. No, a candidate should have held at least two years of full-time employment before applying to the PGP.